MicrosoftDocs/appcenter-docs/docs/analytics/handled-errors-events.md

 Property Value: Exception in thread "main" java.lang.RuntimeException

-Note however, that the number of characters in the property values is limited to 64 characters so you'll most likely need to truncate or filter the string.
+The number of characters in the property values is limited to 64 characters, so you'll probably need to truncate or filter the string.
 Finally, you shouldn't include the stack trace as part of the event name or property values for the same reason.